ebytt/INTELLIGENT_EMAIL_CLASSIFIER/README.md

 Intelligent Email Classifier: Streamlit-based app that detects spam in real time using natural language processing and machine learning.
-Explore the deployed web app here: Intelligent Email Classifier Project
+Explore the deployed web app here: https://huggingface.co/spaces/ebytt12/Intelliegent_Email_Classsifier

 **Intelligent Email Classifier** is a simple web application built with streamlit that detects whether a message is spam or not.
 It uses natural languge processing (NLP) and machine learning techniques to classify text messages in real-time.